rbe549/rbe549.github.io/project0fall2023aerial.md

 <b> Disallowed:</b>

-- Any function that implements in-part or full Gyroscope integration, accelerometer attitude estimation, Complementary filter or Madgwick filter including usage of LLMs such as ChatGPT to write code for this
+- Any function that implements in-part or full Gyroscope integration, accelerometer attitude estimation, Complementary filter including usage of LLMs such as ChatGPT to write code for this

 If you have any doubts regarding allowed and disallowed functions, please drop a public post on [Piazza](https://piazza.com/wpi/fall2023/rbe595).